Golevka2001/go-tcheck/README.md

         return fmt.Errorf("ping failed: %v", err)
     }

-    // Use `ReportSubProgress` to report the progress of the check. reporter.ReportSubProgress(100, "Network connectivity OK")
+    // Use `ReportSubProgress` to report the progress of the check reporter.ReportSubProgress(100, "Network connectivity OK")
     return nil
 }